 Posts of 0 to 120 characters performed better than all other ranges – including the average.

 Like I said before, there are a lot of variables to consider.
-And this is far from comprehensive – just one outlet analyzing its own data.
+And this is far from comprehensive – just one outlet analysing its own data.
 But it does make you think – if you’re too wordy in your Facebook posts, are you giving away too much?
 And are people already tired by they time they get through the lead-in?